triton-inference-server/server/python/openai/README.md

 # (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->
-# OpenAI-Compatible Frontend for Triton Inference Server (Beta)
+# OpenAI-Compatible Frontend for Triton Inference Server

-> [!NOTE]
-> The OpenAI-Compatible API is currently in BETA.
-Its features and functionality
-> are subject to change as we collect feedback.
-We're excited to hear any thoughts
-> you have and what features you'd like to see!

 ## Pre-requisites